 Direct-to-consumer lab testing; No doctor referral or insurance necessary

 Results in 1-3 days

 About Our Basic Metabolic Panel (BMP)

-- BUN/Creatinine Ratio (calculated) - The ratio of BUN to creatinine (BUN:creatinine) is usually between 10:1 and 20:1.
-An increased ratio may be due to a condition that causes a decrease in the flow of blood to the kidneys.
+- Creatinine to Bun Ratio (calculated) - The ratio of creatinine to BUN is usually between 10:1 and 20:1.
+A higher ratio may be caused by a condition that leads to a decrease in blood flow to the kidneys.

-- Creatinine with estimated GFR - A waste product that comes from the normal wear and tear on muscles of the body.
-This test is a measure of how well the kidneys are removing wastes and excess fluid from the blood.
-The normal value for GFR is 90 or above, but may decrease with age.
-A GFR below 60 is a sign that the kidneys are not working properly.
+- Creatinine with estimated GFR - Creatine is essentially a waste product that this created through the natural wear and tear of muscle tissue.
+Creatine is filtered through your kidneys into your urine.
+Your kidney’s capability of handling certain levels of creatine help determine the GFR (glomerular filtration rate).
+The average value for GFR is 90 or above, but it may lessen with age.
+A GFR under 60 means that your kidneys are not working correctly.
 A GFR below 15 indicates kidney failure.

-- Urea Nitrogen (BUN) - Urea nitrogen is a byproduct from the breakdown of food proteins.
-A normal BUN level is between 7 and 20.
-As kidney function decreases, the BUN level rises.
+- Blood Urea Nitrogen (BUN) - Blood urea nitrogen is a byproduct of the breakdown of food proteins.
+Urea is created in the liver and passed out of your body through urine.
+A normal BUN level varies from 7 to 20.
+High BUN levels usually mean a decrease in kidney function.

 Fasting is required for the blood glucose test.
 Fasting is defined as no consumption of food or beverages other than water for at least 8 hours before testing.